nicolas415/spotify-jukebox/README.md

 * Run the command `./jukebox.sh run dev back` at the root of the repository to run the backend in developement mode
 * Run the command `./jukebox.sh run dev front` at the root of the repository to run the frontend in developement mode

+### Notes
+Before playing a music on the application make sure you have started a Spotify client.
+You should be logged in on this client with an account registered in your Spotify for Developers app.

 ## App overview
 ### Authorize the app
 While connected to your host network, navigate to `http://<host-ip>:<app-port>` with a smartphone or any device.